T0mmyt0m/dotfiles/sys-installs/README.md

 # Homefiles
 This repository contains a script that installs anaconda.

-Script.sh: An installation script for Anaconda Python distribution on Debian-based Linux systems (Ubuntu, Kali Linux).
+`Script.sh`: An installation script for Anaconda Python distribution on Debian-based Linux systems (Ubuntu, Kali Linux).

 ## Script Details
 The `Script.sh` script automates Anaconda installation with several safety features: